-Of course, if you want some more functional online timers, you might want to consider going with one of the 10 online timers that Saikat wrote about.
+Of course, if you want some more functional online timers, you might want to consider going with one of the Pomodoro timer apps that Rob wrote about.

 Convert Time Zones

 Want to set up a meeting with someone from another country, and not sure what time zone they’re in?
-Have no fear, once again Google is at the rescue.
+Have no fear, once again Google comes to the rescue.
 The easiest way to do this is to type, “What time is it in London”